THEATRES AND MUSIC IN MILAN

 La Scala Opera Theatre

-This is the reason why tourists come to Milan.
+This is the reason why some tourists come to Milan.
 It is one of the world's most prestigious opera houses.

 Address: Piazza della Scala